“St John’s thrives under Nethsingha.” Gramophone

 The Choir’s distinctive, rich, expressive sound sets it apart from most other English cathedral choirs.
 For several decades the choir has performed around the world, including the USA, Canada, Brazil, South Africa, Japan and Australia.
 Recent European concert venues have included the Amsterdam Concertgebouw, the Bregenz Festival, the Budapest Palace of Arts and the BBC Proms.

 The Choir of St John’s College, Cambridge has an extraordinary and extensive discography produced over the last forty years under its legendary conductors, George Guest, Christopher Robinson and David Hill.
-In May 2016, with Albion Media’s guidance and management, the Choir released its first recording on the new St John’s College imprint on Signum Classics.
-The new label will release all new recordings by the Choir and also showcase the work of the other world-class musicians of the St John’s College community.
-The choir’s debut recording of choral works by Jonathan Harvey “Deo” reached number two in the Specialist Classical Charts and won the choral category of the BBC Music Magazine Awards in 2017.
+After eleven very successful releases on the Chandos label, in May 2016 the Choir will release its first disc on the new St John’s College imprint on Signum Classics.
+This new venture will release not only recordings by the Choir, but also showcase the work of the other world-class musicians of the St John’s College community.

 St John’s was the first British choir to webcast services weekly throughout the year.
 Visit the website for more information.

 Albion Media has worked on press and PR for the Choir of St John’s College, Cambridge, since 2007 achieving a range of media coverage for its concerts, tours and recordings and advising it on a range of future activities and partnerships.